Deltares-research/sealevelmonitor/analysis/sealevelmonitor/sealevelanalysis.md

 }
 ```

-Mean annual sea level downloaded from PSMSL are availabale up to 2023 ,
+Mean annual sea level downloaded from PSMSL are only available up to
-the time series is up to date.
+2023 and thus incomplete for the current analysis.
+In order to do a
+preliminary analysis, measurements from Rijkswatersataat Data
+Distribution Layer will be used for missing year(s).

 ``` r
 # Check if PSMSL is up to date for analysis year